Skip to main content

 Scan the personal details’ page(s).
 Save this copy as ‘passport copy’ (and not as ‘passport picture’)

-• A certified copy of your diploma if you already obtained it
+• A copy of your most recent grades transcript and/or a copy of your diploma if you already obtained it

-Documents that might be required depending on your (academic) background
+Documents that might be required depending on your academic background

 • Document(s) that demonstrate your proficiency in English